 In March of 1889, three powerful nations congregated their warships in a tiny bay on the north coast of a small island in the Pacific, and began threatening each other with outright war.
 The Pacific Fleets of the German Imperial Navy, and the United States Navy, stood face to face with each other and prepared to commence hostilities.
 A British man-of-war was also present to protect British interests.
 But before a shell could be loaded to a cannon, a terrific storm, the like of which had never been seen before in the islands, crashed onto the bay, and pounded the vessels with gigantic waves, incessant rain, and hurricane force winds.
 The waves were by far the greatest any resident of Apia Bay town could recall seeing before, and none of the ships, the pride of their respective fleets, stood much chance of survival.
-But as those vessels around him were thrown onto the reef, grounded on the shore, or simply disappeared under the waves, HMS Calliope's captain Henry Coey Kane decided on a dangerous and terrifying gamble: he would cast off his anchors and holding gear that were only just keeping his vessel off the reef a few feet astern, and with full steam on, trust his engines to force the ship through the staggering seas, against the gale, past the other ships crowding the port, and out into the "safety" of the open sea.
+But as those vessels around him were thrown onto the reef, grounded on the shore, or simply disappeared under the waves, HMS Calliope's captain Henry Coey Kane decided on a dangerous and terrifying gamble: he would cast off his anchors and holding gear that were only just keeping his vessel off the reef a few feet astern, and with full steam on, trust his engines to force the ship through the staggering seas, against the gale, past the other ships crowding the port, and out into the relative "safety" of the open sea being ravaged by a hurricane.
 At the time it was considered one of the most dramatic and astonishing acts of seamanship ever attempted.

 The main part of this web-site goes into greater detail about the storm, please click this link to get started.